R2D2-X/Analysis-of-CWC-Centuries/README.md

 NumPy to recognize patterns in player statistics and match conditions, aiming to predict century performances based on historical data.

-Tech Used:  Python, Matplotlib, Pandas, NumPy.
+Tech:  Python, Matplotlib, Pandas, NumPy.